-The Act, which requires most U.S. citizens and legal residents to have health insurance, has financial implications even for those who already have insurance.
-Some people may be surprised to learn that these implications go beyond healthcare costs and even tax burdens, creating ripple effects for investments and retirement savings.
+The law, which requires most U.S. citizens and legal residents to be covered by health insurance, has financial implications even for those who already have insurance.
+Some people may be surprised to learn that these implications go beyond healthcare costs.
+New taxes may have ripple effects on investments and retirement savings.
 Here are a few ways that the Affordable Care Act might affect you.

-You may be able to deduct less expenses than previously.
-For tax years beginning in 2013, the threshold for deducting unreimbursed medical expenses on Schedule A increases to 10% of a taxpayer’s adjusted gross income.
-For taxpayers over the age of 65, the threshold remains at 7.5% of adjusted gross income (through 2016).
+You may be able to deduct less in expenses than previous years.
+Starting in 2013, the threshold for deducting unreimbursed medical expenses on Schedule A increased to 10% of a taxpayer’s adjusted gross income (AGI).
+For taxpayers over age 65, the threshold remains at 7.5% of AGI through 2016.

-High-income earners will see an increase in their Medicare payroll tax beginning next year.
-Taxpayers will pay 2.35% of wages over $200,000 for individuals and $250,000 for couples.
+You may see an increase in your Medicare payroll tax beginning in 2014.
+Individual taxpayers will pay 2.35% on wages in excess of $200,000.
+That tax applies to wages in excess of $250,000 for married couples.
 The current rate of 1.45% will still apply to wages below these levels.

 In some cases, yes.
 Individuals will be subject to a 3.8% surtax on net investment income or their annual earnings over a certain threshold amount.
 The surtax will be imposed on the lesser of: